 Learn how EU agencies are collecting and presenting regular updates of data on migration across EU countries.

-EASO (European Asylum Support Office) contributes to the implementation of the Common European Asylum System.
+The European Union Agency for Asylum contributes to the implementation of the Common European Asylum System.